bunsanweb/bunsanweb/features-from-anatta-engine.md

 We would implement each feature on the standard browser technologies directory.
-They could independently be available on various browser scripts, not only for the "Bunsan Web".
+They could independently be available on various browser scripts, not only for the "bunsanweb".

 ## How to use standard technologies